Tips for Securing Your Remote and Hybrid Workforce

-The COVID-19 pandemic saw a seismic shift in remote working, with over 70% of office workers working from home all or most of the time.
+The COVID-19 pandemic saw a seismic shift in remote working, with over 70% of office workers working from home all or most of the time, according to PEW Research Center.
 While initially intended to be a temporary measure, the advantages of remote work means that many won’t be shifting back, particularly since evidence points to no significant impact on productivity.
 Many industries, especially IT, expect remote work to become permanent.

 This has affected various aspects of working life for both organizations and employees, but, perhaps most importantly, it has created serious gaps in cybersecurity defenses.
 We look at some of those security issues and how you can start securing your remote and hybrid workforce.